mirisuzanne/art-is-for-people/README.md

 ---------------------------

 - Art is For People
-  - No one wants "Media Arts"
+  - No one wants "Media Arts" (Podcast)
   - "No one spends more than five minutes with digital literature"
   - Why not?
 What do they want?
   - Respect their time